-Night grinding manifests in varying degrees across patients, and may cause a number of problems to the person involved.
+Nighttime teeth grinding manifests in varying degrees across patients, and may cause a number of problems.
 In fact, with the constant grinding at night, teeth structure is likely to suffer since vital tissues of the teeth are exposed as a result of the clenching.
-Again, the patient’s teeth may become chipped, broken, flattened (thicker in appearance), shorter and/or uneven.
+The patient’s teeth may become chipped, broken, flattened (thicker in appearance), shorter and/or uneven.

 Depending on the severity of the problem, the condition may be serious, prompting the individual to resolve the issue as fast as possible.
 Thankfully, the effects of night grinding can be controlled with a comfortable night guard.

-A night guard is a simple dental appliance that is worn in the mouth so the patient can protect their teeth from the effects of teeth grinding.
+A mouth guard for sleeping is a simple dental appliance that is worn in the mouth so the patient can protect their teeth from the effects of teeth grinding.
 These effects tend to be irreversible.
 This means that the moment the damage has occurred, it is impossible for the teeth to regenerate, thus restorative work is needed to fix the problem.
 This can be costly (way more than the cost of a night guard).

 Therefore, it makes sense for the patient to manage their condition using a night guard.
 And just like most other products on the market, there are many options.

 - Is a night guard uncomfortable to wear?